tridactyl/tridactyl/readme.md

 Replace ff's default control mechanism with one modelled on the one true editor, Vim.

+## Installing

+[Get our "beta" builds!][amo-betas] (updated on AMO with each commit to master on this repo)

+## Highlighted features

+- Press `b` to bring up a list of open tabs in the current window; you can type the tab ID or part of the title or URL to choose a tab (the buffer list doesn't show which one you've selected yet, but it does work)
+- Press `f` to start "hint mode".
+- Press `o` to `:open` a different page
+- Press `s` if you want to search for something that looks like a domain name or URL
+- Bind new commands with e.g. `:bind J tabprev`
+- If you want a bind to insert something on the commandline and wait, use `:bind <whatever> fillcmdline <whatever>` (observe the difference between `:bind t tabopen` and `:bind t fillcmdline tabopen`
+- Type `:help` to see a list of available excmds.
+- Use `yy` to copy the current page URL to your clipboard.
+- `]]` and `[[` to navigate through the pages of comics, paginated articles, etc.
+- Pressing `ZZ` will close all tabs and windows, but it will only "save" them if your about:preferences are set to "show your tabs and windows from last time".

 ## Contributing

 ### Building and installing